steven85048/Bill-Tracker/README.md

 (d) node index.js - to start server on local machine (e) localhost:8080/browse - to route to first page

+** No longer updates since some edge case in the API broke it, but the front-end still functions with old data, and log-in still works.

 == A globally accessible version can be accessed at: https://blooming-sierra-11165.herokuapp.com/ ==